zilexa/Homeserver/maintenance-tasks/README.md

 ## Maintenance Tasks & Scheduling

 To keep your server spinning and purring everyday like its very first day, several tasks should be executed automatically on a regular basis.
 Below the tasks are explained.
 Note the order of execution has been chosen carefully.
 If you remove/add tasks, keep that in mind.
+Also note, depending on your setup and hardware, tasks are optional.

 The prep-server.sh script has downloaded the tools and scripts to `$HOME/docker/HOST/`.
 Most importantly:
 - [/docker/HOST/nightly.sh](https://github.com/zilexa/Homeserver/blob/master/docker/HOST/nightly.sh)